Prolific Surveys claims you can earn money by sharing your unique experiences.

 - Good way for researchers to get participants for studies

-- Not very many surveys
+- Not very many surveys (depending on your country)

 If you want to make as much money as possible on paid surveys, you should probably consider joining sites that have daily opportunities instead.

 Or join it as an extra site in addition to survey sites that have more opportunities, and then just use Prolific as a way to provide valuable insights and get a little extra cash once in a while.